Environmental consideration to cultural heritage

 Cultural heritage sites affected by regeneration felling

-If you add minor damage such as light track damage and branches left on the site, 27 percent were affected or damaged.
+If you add impact such as light track damage and branches left on the site, 30 percent were affected or damaged.

 The damage levels are in line with the inventories of recent years.

-The level of damage among individual owners has decreased in recent years, while the level among other owners has remained relatively stable.
-Last year and this year, individual owners have a slightly higher level of damage than other owners
+The level of damage among individual owners other owners has remained relatively stable.

-The damage levels in Svealand, which have always been low and slowly falling, can be said to have levelled off and were 8 percent this year.
+Svealands´s damage levels, which have always been low and slowly falling, were 8 percent for the third year in a row.

-The proportion of cultural sites that have suffered damage or serious damage was 10 percent in Götaland, which is the lowest level of damage in that part of the country since the inventory began.
+The proportion of cultural sites with damage or serious damage was 11 percent in Götaland, which is on a par with the inventory results of the last three years.

 Causes of damage to cultural heritage sites

-Damage from other forestry measures such as for example stump harvesting and ditching, was 1 percent at the latest inventory.
+Damage from other forestry measures such as for example stump harvesting and ditching, was less than 1 percent at the latest inventory.

 Damage by type of cultural heritage site